 Searchlight– is a mining town with active mines.
 Housing is made up of an eclectic collection of new and old houses mixed with modular homes.
 Searchlight is a small town in Nevada that is halfway between Henderson and Laughlin and is adjacent to the Lake Mead Recreation Area at Lake Mojave.

 Las Vegas, Henderson, and North Las Vegas are the Las Vegas Valley cities.
 The valley offers so much more than entertainment.
 In 2019, North Las Vegas sold the most homes because of affordability and JOBS.
 If you need information about all the areas of town in Las Vegas.
 See our Las Vegas Cities page.

 With Las Vegas and Henderson having no large parcels of land left for developers to purchase, North Las Vegas will be a continuing wave of the future.
 Since 1/2 of North Las Vegas’ land is still undeveloped, the big builders have started the land grab…

-Most of these cities are small.
-Pahrump, Mt.
-Charleston, Boulder City, and Laughlin are the largest.
-These cities are where you’ll find gated and guard-gated communities.
+Even though these are small towns, these Southern Nevada cities also offer gated and guard-gated communities.
 Waterfront homes are possible.
 Compounds, mansions, and estates with airplane runways are another option.
 Luxury homes are available on horse property, large lots, and ranches.
 Mt.
 Charleston has some breath-taking view homes too.

 Feel free and take a look at our info pages and home searches and if something jumps out at you, call us and let’s go see it.
 Direct office: 702-750-7599